munnep/tfc_api_calls/README.md

 # tfc_api_calls

-You will do the following with this github repo
+In this repo you will do the following as an example on how to use API calls with Terraform Cloud

 - create a workspace in TFC cloud
 - create a team in TFC cloud
 - associate the team with the workspace
 - remove the team from the workspace
 - remove the workspace

+For the official documentation see the following link: [Terraform Cloud API Documentation](https://www.terraform.io/cloud-docs/api-docs)

 # Prerequisites